sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

    * This dataset has no target column.
 3. Create process energy usage column
    * Use the dataset created in step 2 and the system energy model trained in step 1, and predict the energy usage of the system without the process.
+   * The energy prediction of the system minus process aims to estimate the background's energy consumption, enabling the isolation of the energy consumption of the process itself.
    * Subtract the predictions from the actual energy usage of the system (from the dataset in step 1).
    * The result is the energy usage of the process in each timestamp.
 4. Train a process energy model